-When summer comes, I find myself scrambling to keep the kids entertained and to further their education.
+When summer comes, I find myself scrambling to keep the kids entertained and further their education.
 Thankfully, there are kids’ summer reading programs.
 And even better, they get my kids some awesome freebies.

 Who offers summer reading programs?
 What kind of kids’ freebies can you get?
 What do these programs require?